The Saga of the Arizona Coyotes: A Rollercoaster Tale of Survival and Uncertainty

 Gary Bettman introduces another group to buy the Coyotes, with George Gosbee leading the charge.
 Photo AFP

 On May 25, 2013, a new group ready to purchase the team was identified.
 This is Renaissance Sports & Entertainment (RSE), which is notably made up of Canadian investors George Gosbee and Anthony LeBlanc.
 This group is trying to negotiate an agreement that would lead the City of Glendale to pay 15 million per year for 15 years for RSE to take care of the management of the arena.
-The NHL wants this agreement to be approved in Glendale around the governors’ meeting on June 27, and Bettman even comes out with threats: “No decision could ultimately be a decision,” he says, brandishing the scarecrow of a moving.
+The NHL wants this agreement to be approved in Glendale around the governors’ meeting on June 27, and Bettman even comes out with threats: “No decision might ultimately be a decision,” he says, brandishing the scarecrow of a moving.
 Bettman’s destination of choice in the event of a move would be Seattle, but Quebec is waiting for the city council’s vote and is still dreaming…

 Chapter 9: A Heartbreaking Agreement